AliMeer/JaakVote/README.md

 You can use this contract address for further interactive testing on http://remix.ethereum.org/

-## If you face any issues, please contract me via github or on ali@purple7.com
+## If you face any issues, please contact me via github or on ali@purple7.com